-Bonus depreciation is back for qualifying property placed in service, or under a binding contract, during calendar year 2008.
-Bonus depreciation has not been available on any item placed in service after December 31, 2004, and before January 1, 2008.
-It will also not be available after December 31, 2008.

-The following discussion provides the historic perspective, since these same rules apply to the 50% AFYD available during 2008.
+Bonus depreciation continues in 2009 for qualifying property placed in service, or under a binding contract, during calendar years 2008 and 2009.
+Bonus depreciation had not been available on any item placed in service after December 31, 2004, and before January 1, 2008.
+It will also not be available after December 31, 2009.
+The following discussion provides the historic perspective, since these same rules apply to the 50% AFYD available during 2008 and 2009.

 As a result of the Job Creation and Worker Assistance Act of 2002, there was an opportunity to claim a front-end additional depreciation deduction (equal to 30% of original cost) on any new asset placed in service on or after September 11, 2001.
 The 2003 act provided a 50% bonus depreciation for similarly qualified property placed in service after May 5, 2003, but before December 31, 2004.
-ESA 2008 reintroduced a 50% AFYD on qualifying property.
-This deduction had previously been referred to as the bonus depreciation but is referred to as additional first-year depreciation in the 2008 act This special depreciation allowance is in addition to the I.R.C. § 179 direct-expense deduction.
+ESA 2008 reintroduced a 50% AFYD on qualifying property, and ARRA 2009 extended it through 2009.
+This deduction had previously been referred to as the bonus depreciation but is now referred to as additional first-year depreciation This special depreciation allowance is in addition to the I.R.C. § 179 direct-expense deduction.